ubern-mia/bender/episode03/README.md

 ## References

-* For more general tips and tricks around model training (general because it isn't Medical Imaging in particular), [Andrei Karpathy's recipe from 2019](https://karpathy.github.io/2019/04/25/recipe/)is highly recommended.
+* For more general tips and tricks around model training (general because it isn't Medical Imaging in particular), [Andrei Karpathy's recipe from 2019](https://karpathy.github.io/2019/04/25/recipe/) is highly recommended.
 The contents of this episode is an extension of this with focus on medical image data sets.

 * [This](https://medium.com/miccai-educational-initiative/project-roadmap-for-the-medical-imaging-student-working-with-deep-learning-351add6066cf) blog post for more great tips while training models.
 This was a previous entry to the MICCAI Education Challenge as well!